Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/02_zOS_Connect/index.md

 ### Step 2: Create Service in IBM z/OS Explorer

-Overview
-This document provides step-by-step instructions on how to –
-•	create a service in IBM Explorer for z/OS
-•	deploy the service in z/OS Connect instance in mainframe
-•	update server configuration in z/OS Connect
-The IBM sample program, EDUCHAN, is used in the backend CICS region to serve the request received by this service

-Pre-Requisite
-•	IBM Explorer for z/OS installed with z/OS Connect Enterprise Edition plugin
-•	A successful connection is established from IBM Explorer for z/OS to z/OS Connect in DTVD.DTWLAB.DYNATRACE.ORG
-•	EDUCHAN resource is defined and installed in the backend CICS region

-To create a Service in IBM Explorer for z/OS, first switch the perspective to z/OS Connect Enterprise Edition
+- Switch the perspective to `z/OS Connect Enterprise Edition`
 1. From the main menu, select `Window > Perspective > Open Perspective > Other`.
 The Open Perspective wizard opens.
 2. Select `z/OS Connect Enterprise Edition`

 ![Perspective](../../assets/images/perspective.png)

-Create a z/OS Connect EE service project in the z/OS Connect Enterprise Edition perspective and define the request and response service interfaces.
+- Create a z/OS Connect EE service project in the z/OS Connect Enterprise Edition perspective and define the request and response service interfaces.

 1. Select `File > New > Project`.
 The New Project wizard opens

 ![New Project](../../assets/images/newproject.png)